-Based on all these data, we can conclusively state that the sequence of the plasma-derived clone \textsuperscript{24.4} 1 \textsubscript{47,359.4} is identical to that of the recombinant mAb, with practically identical data observed at every step of our integrative de novo sequencing approach.
+Based on all these data, we can conclusively state that the sequence of the plasma-derived clone \textsuperscript{24.4} 1 \textsubscript{47,359.4} is identical to that of the recombinant mAb, with practically identical data observed at every step of our integrative \emph{de novo} sequencing approach.
 This not only validates the accuracy of the IgG1 sequence that we obtained for clone \textsuperscript{24.4} 1 \textsubscript{47,359.4} but also reinforces that the methodology presented here can be used to derive the correct full sequences from individual clones even when they are in a background of other plasma (highly sequence-homologous) IgG1 clones.
 Although this whole analysis pipeline is still quite arduous, requiring manual validation throughout the process, we consider this proof of concept a major step forward and expect that further fine-tuning of the algorithms will enhance the throughput in the future.

 !Discussion

 The human body can make billions of different antibodies, stemming from the versatile and complex recombination process, accompanied by additional somatic hypermutations, helping us to adapt to a life-long exposure to various pathogens.
 Here, we demonstrate that it is feasible to profile the IgG1 repertoire of individual donors qualitatively and quantitatively by LC-MS, following the capturing of IgGs from plasma and analyzing the generated IgG1 Fab fragments.
 From this technical advance, one of the key observations we make is that in all studied donors at all time points, only a limited number of IgG1 clones dominate an individual’s repertoire.
 In all donors, the 30 most abundant clones make up two-thirds of all detected circulating IgG1 molecules; in one donor just two clones contributed ∼50% to the detected serum population of IgG1 molecules.
 The IgG1 clonal profiles are found to be unique for each donor.
 Within a donor, the profiles are highly similar across time, but they also adapt to physiological changes (e.g., sepsis).
 The mass-spectrometry-based approach requires only minute amounts of plasma (∼10 μL) and does not involve labor-intensive enrichment protocols.
-We further show that specific IgG clones can be extracted from the plasma and analyzed in depth, ultimately leading to the mass-spectrometry-based de novo sequencing of the whole Fab molecule.
-Therefore, one of the holy grails in proteomics, de novo sequencing of antibodies directly extracted from plasma, seems to be within reach.
+We further show that specific IgG clones can be extracted from the plasma and analyzed in depth, ultimately leading to the mass-spectrometry-based \emph{de novo} sequencing of the whole Fab molecule.
+Therefore, one of the holy grails in proteomics, \emph{de novo} sequencing of antibodies directly extracted from plasma, seems to be within reach.

 The ultimate mature sequence of \textsuperscript{24.4} 1 \textsubscript{47,359.4} clone we sequenced here revealed that around 13% and 16% of the amino acids of the V-regions of light and heavy chains were different when compared with the closest germline sequence match within the IMGT database.
 This number of mutations is higher than the reported average (7%) for IgG1 heavy-chain variable regions, as determined from RNA sequences \cite{Kitaura2017Different somatic hypermutation levels among antibody subclasses disclosed by a new next-generation sequencing-based antibody repertoire analysis}.
 This suggests that DNA/RNA templates of the IgG sequences can be helpful, but for obtaining the correct sequence of the circulating clone, analyzing sequences at the level of the proteins will be essential.